Luos-io/Documentation/src/_pages/low/modules/rt-config.md

 The following sections detail how the different configurations work.

 ## No real-time configuration
-This one is the default and most common configuration.
+This configuration is the default and most common setup.
 In this configuration, Luos calls the module callback during runtime (not interrupt).
 The time between the physical reception of a message and the callback may vary depending on the `luos_loop()` function call frequency.<br/>
 With this configuration, you have no real constraints on the callback's time of execution, you can reply to a message directly on the callback.

 To setup this configuration you have to simply setup the callback at module creation.

-Here is a code example with a button :
+Here is a code example with a button:
 ```c
 void rx_btn_cb(module_t *module, msg_t *msg) {
     if (msg->header.cmd == ASK_PUB_CMD) {